-There are two reasons, the first being less important than the second:
+There are two reasons why it’s important, the first being less important than the second:

 First, it is a clear indication that the earth is indeed warming.

-Second, and most important, an ice free arctic will drastically alter the weather in the northern hemisphere where most people live.
-To understand how the weather will be changed we need to know how the ice currently affects it and what would happen without it.
+Second, and most important, an ice-free Arctic will drastically alter the weather in the northern hemisphere where the majority of Earth’s population live.
+To understand how the weather will be changed, we need to know how the ice currently affects it and what would happen without it.

-Yes, there is no matter what Skeptics want you to believe.
+Yes, there is consensus among scientists no matter what Skeptics claim.

-About 97% of climate papers stating a position on human-caused global warming agree that there is global warming and that we are the cause of it.
+About 93% or more of individual scientists* agree that there is global warming and that we are the cause of it.

-Skeptics like to point out that Carbon Dioxide (CO2) levels were much higher in the past and therefore such large amounts would have little consequence in the present.
+Skeptics like to point out that Carbon Dioxide (CO2) levels were much higher in the past and therefore, such large amounts would have little consequence in the present.
 Some even say that it will improve our environment.

 Skeptics often times say that Mars and other planets are warming and that somehow explains why the Earth is warming.
 They suggest that humans cannot be the cause of global warming since we are not on those other planets.